RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 C.	Operating	system
 D.	IDS

-### Question # 9 - Which	cloud	service	category	brings	with	it	the	most	expensive	startupcosts,	but	also	the	lowest	costs	for	ongoing	support	and	maintenance	staff?
+### Question # 9 - Which	cloud	service	category	brings	with	it	the	most	expensive	startupvcosts,	but	also	the	lowest	costs	for	ongoing	support	and	maintenance	staff?
 A.	IaaS
 B.	SaaS
 C.	PaaS
 D.	DaaS

-### Question # 10 - Which	type	of	cloud	service	category	would	having	a	vendor-neutralencryption	scheme	for	data	at	rest	(DAR)	be	the	MOST	important?
+### Question # 10 - Which	type	of	cloud	service	category	would	having	a	vendor-neutralvencryption	scheme	for	data	at	rest	(DAR)	be	the	MOST	important?
 A.	Public
 B.	Hybrid
 C.	Private